-5.5.
+5.7.
 Mid-sized / Large Embedded Generation Facility

-Mid-sized and Large embedded generation facilities as classified in Table 1, are also subject to the screening process.
+Mid-sized and Large embedded generation facilities as classified in Table 1Table 1Table 1, are also subject to the screening process.
 Once they are deemed substantially complete, they will be assessed.
 The CIA process for the connecting distributor is essentially the same as for the small projects.
 If the connecting distributor is embedded in a host distributor, Mid-sized and Large embedded generation facilities must also have an assessment from the host distributor and a study from the upstream transmitter to assess the impact on the transmitter's system.
-Large projects also require a System Impact Study from the IESO to assess their impact on the IESO-administered grid.
+Large projects also require a System Impact Study from the IESO to assess their impact on the IESOadministered grid.
 The flowchart in Figure 5 below shows the responsibilities of the various stakeholders and the expected task completion timeline.
 The distributor has responsibility for providing information to the upstream reviewers to ensure that the reviews occur as near to concurrently as is possible.
-In any case, the distributor is responsible for finishing its review within 60 days of the application being substantially complete.
+In any case, the distributor is responsible for finishing its review within 60 days of the application being substantially complete for mid-sized embedded generation facilities and within 90 days of the application being substantially complete for large embedded generation facilities or facilities requiring a distribution system reinforcement or expansion.
+Where a host distributor CIA is also required, these timelines will be increased by a further 15 days.